-It's officially summer, and ovens across America are turning off and grills are firing up!
-Food safety to prevent food poisoning is crucial and not just in the kitchen — the same rules apply at the grill, especially when it comes to preventing cross-contamination.
+It's officially summer, ovens across America are turning off and grills are firing up!
+As you make the move from cooking indoors to outside, make sure your food safety skills travel with you!
+Food safety doesn’t just apply in the kitchen — the same rules apply at the grill, especially when it comes to preventing cross-contamination.

 During grilling season, cross-contamination, a leading cause of food poisoning, tops the list of food safety concerns.
 When juices from raw meats or bacteria from unclean items touch cooked or ready-to-eat foods, cross-contamination can occur, spreading harmful bacteria that can make you sick.
 Learn how to reduce your risk of food poisoning with these five rules of separation.